gubler/GublerADSearchBundle/README.md

 #### Array of Test Users Configuration

 First you need to create a `test_users.json` file.
-ADSearchBundle can do this for you by running the command to create the file in `config/packages/dev`:
+ADSearchBundle can do this for you by running the command to create the file in the `var`:

 ```bash
 bin/console ad-search:create-user-json
 ```

-Create the file `config/packages/dev/gubler_ad_search.yaml` and then add the following configuration:
+Create the file `config/packages/gubler_ad_search.yaml` and then add the following configuration:

 ```yaml
 gubler_ad_search: